aaryankumar19/devops-project/README.md

 or

 To get this link, head to your Buckets > your-bucket > Properties.
-In static website hosting, click on the link.
+In static website hosting, click on the bucket link.

+## ⚠️ Attention
+I have used [bun](https://bun.com/) instead of npm, because with npm I was facing some issues creating a vite application.
+Bun is a npm alternative and a bit faster than the npm.
+I works the same way as npm.
+I have also added the automatic installation of bun in github workflow.